Vuzeta/Eudora_psd_to_html/README.md

 ### Eudora

-"Eudora" project was created by coded the page on the basis of PSD file
+"Eudora" project was created by coded the page on the basis of PSD file from symu.co

 ------------
 ### Technology used: